 Over time, the collection of crime statistics has revealed a number of trends[iv]:

 These trends are consistent over time but should not distract from incidents which impact other communities.
-For example, according to Statistics Canada, in 2015, police-reported hate crimes against members of the Muslim community increased by 60% from 2014 (159 incidents compared to 99 incidents).
-A 57% increase in the number of hate crimes against Catholics was also reported in the same period (from 35 to 55).
+For example, according to Statistics Canada, in 2018, police reported 173 hate crimes against members of the Muslim community.
+35 hate crimes were reported against the Aboriginal community.

 It is of course important to remember that the reports generated by Statistics Canada are based only on those incidents that are reported to police and are subsequently classified as motivated by hate.
 Incidents that do not meet the classification criteria will not be included in the statistics.
 As well, there is ongoing debate over the degree to which hate crimes are under-reported to the police: “According to the 2014 General Social Survey (GSS) on Canadians' Safety (Victimization), about two-thirds of individuals who said they had been victims of hate-motivated incidents did not report the incidents to the police.”[v]
 Research also suggests that there may be differences in the reporting of hate crimes by various targeted communities.[vi]

 Maintaining the Balance: Hate Speech and Freedom of Speech

 The level of oversight by the Attorney General is intended partly to ensure that as far as possible, a balance is maintained between the right to freedom of speech and the right of individuals to be protected from the effects of hateful speech.
 In setting the bar for prosecution, the law draws a distinction between speech that is criminally hateful and that which is offensive.
 Thus, although the Supreme Court of Canada declared s319 to be constitutional, the 5-4 vote reflected in part the concern not to overly interfere with freedom of expression.